Hezbollah Approves US Truce Proposal as Lebanon Confirms Diplomatic Breakthrough

 Key Developments at a Glance

-- Hezbollah has launched more than 1,000 drones since April 17
+- Prior to diplomatic progress, Hezbollah had launched more than 1,000 drones since April 17 and fired over 700 rockets

-- The attacks are described as aimed at sabotaging Lebanon-Israel negotiations
+- US officials described the attacks as aimed at sabotaging Lebanon-Israel negotiations